L400-RTI/Training-material/modules/12 - CICD and ALM.md

 **Notable architectural decisions:**

-- Artifact deletions in Git do not trigger deletions in Fabric; only additive and non-destructive changes are propagated.
+- AReal-Time Intelligencefact deletions in Git do not trigger deletions in Fabric; only additive and non-destructive changes are propagated.
 - Platform maintains logical IDs to rebind resources across environments during promotion.

 #### Architectural Considerations for Capacity and Cost